Geoffrey-42/WNqErkVjBIDRXi9D/README.md

 Using Tensorflow, transfer learning techniques were employed to fine-tune existing Convolutional Neural Network (CNN) architectures such as VGG16, MobileNetv2, and ResNet50.

 Additionally, a custom lightweight CNN architecture was specifically designed for this task.
-The much smaller size of the model results in faster predictions and is more adapted for a use on a mobile phone with limited space and computational capacities.
+The much smaller size of the model results in faster predictions and is more adapted for a use on a mobile phone with limited storage space and computational capacities.

 The custom model was prototyped using Gradio, resulting in a permanent interface that can be accessed through a web browser.
 Through this web interface, users can conveniently utilize the models and obtain predictions.